 - Experience collaborating throughout the entire project cycle, from research, strategy, information architecture, visual design, front-end development and maintenance.

-- A solid grasp of back-end Web development environments, including HTTP, Web servers, load balancers, the interpretation layer, databases and associated Web frameworks.
+- An understanding of back-end web development environments, including HTTP, web servers, load balancers, the interpretation layer, databases and associated web frameworks.

-- Considerable skill in writing web applications that retrieve and update information in relational Web centric databases.
+- Considerable skill in writing web applications that retrieve and update information in relational web centric databases (using WordPress or Laravel).